A Look Back at Ed TALKS 2021

 Ed Adams is a software quality and security expert with over 20 years of experience in the field.
 He served as a member of the Security Innovation Board of Directors since 2002 and as CEO since 2003.
 Ed has held senior management positions at Rational Software, Lionbridge, Ipswitch, and MathSoft.
 He was also an engineer for the US Army and Foster-Miller earlier in his career.

-Ed is a Ponemon Institute Research Fellow, Privacy by Design Ambassador by the Information & Privacy Commissioner of Canada, and a Forbes Technology Council Member.
-He serves as a board member and treasurer for Cyversity, a non-profit promoting diversity in cybersecurity.
+Ed is a Ponemon Institute Research Fellow, Privacy by Design Ambassador by the Information & Privacy Commissioner of Canada, Forbes Technology Council Member, and recipient of multiple SC Magazine’s Reboot Leadership Awards.
+He sits on the board of Cyversity, a non-profit committed to advancing minorities in the field of cyber security, and is a BoSTEM Advisory Committee member.